-Premier Assistive Technology has created a wide assortment of tools that make your computer read to you.
-And the best part is, the software is free to all TC3 students.
-Stop by the Baker Center and pick up the information, then download the software to your own computer.
-Have your computer read your favorite web page, E-mail, homework, or even read a book.
+Premier Assistive Technology has created a wide assortment of tools that make your computer read to you, and the best part is, the software is free to all Tompkins Cortland students.
+Stop by the Baker Center and pick up the information.
+Then, download the software to your own computer.
+Have your computer read your favorite web page, Email, homework, or even read a book.
 There is even a program that will let you convert your documents into audio files so you can listen to them on your iPod!
 These tools are also great for proofreading and editing your homework.

 Students with appropriate accommodations can scan reading materials in the library, using Premier's Scanning software.
 This material can be read using Premier's software on any college machine or using Premier's software at home.

 Kurzweil 1000 is reading software that makes printed or electronic text accessible to people who are blind or have limited vision.
 It is the direct descendent of the first reading machine for the blind invented by Ray Kurzweil in 1976.
 You can read more about Kurzweil 1000 on their web site.

 Students with appropriate accommodations may use the Baker Center scanning station to scan text books, lecture notes, and other class related materials and then may listen to the scanned materials with one of our Kurzweil reading stations.
 Kurzweil 1000 is for text only; it does not scan graphics.
 It is possible to save Kurzweil 1000 files as MP3s.
 These files can then be converted to sound files and can be burned onto CDs for use in any environment.